ddups/frontline-coding-demo/README.md

 3) Input strings must start and end with '(' and ')' respectively
 4) Input strings may contain any alphanumeric characters, and must contain at least one
 5) Input strings may contain ':' and a subsequent value (e.g. id:1234)...
-> *Note: I added #5 to give the app some semblance of usability*
+> *Note: I added #5 to give the app some added usability*

 ---
-# Implementation
+# Implementation Details
 As previously stated, my objective was to create an easy-to-use web service with a self-contained application server.
 This solution uses Spring Boot to minimize configuration and includes a Tomcat embedded container to make it simple to run.
 The application is a RESTful service and can be queried from an internet browser.
 The request parameters are included in the [Making a Request](#making-a-request) section.

 ## First Iteration
-I tried to approach the problem from an Agile perspective.
-Initially I wanted to come up with the minimum solution and build an MVP.
+I tried to approach the problem from an Agile perspective so my initial goal was to come up with the minimum solution and build an MVP.
 Once I could prove out the framework, I would enhance the application to meet the bonus criteria.

 The initial solution, included as the "input-order" implementation, is a simple loop over the input string.
 It evaluates each character, building words as it goes.
 When it encounters a '(' or ')' it increments/decrements the number of dashes that are prepended to a word.
 Each word is added to a list in the order in which it is read.
 Finally the list is printed one by one on the web page and displayed for the user.